 - Simple Truth Organic from Kroger grocery (i.e. King Soopers, City Market) – This brand has all of the same features as Good and Gather.

-- Thai Kitchen from Walmart or Amazon – This used to be my go-to, but it has become harder to find.
+- Thai Kitchen from Walmart and maybe the grocery – This used to be my go-to, but it has become harder to find.
 It whips very light and fluffy.
 Pros: not a strong coconut flavor and contains guar gum.
 Cons: some may find the texture chalky, but I find this unnoticeable when whipped into frosting or whipped cream.

 How To Make Buttercream Without Butter